Double your donation & help grow the Wild Plant Nursery! All donations will be matched up to $10,000!

 When will you be moving?

 We don’t have a firm timeline yet.
-We’re still finalizing details with our colleagues at DPWES - UFMD, but once we have a final agreement and critical infrastructure in place (i.e. water, deer fencing) we will begin moving our plants and equipment.
-Don’t worry!
-You won’t miss the announcement – we’ll need help hauling stuff! – and there will definitely be an overlap period as we get everything set up.
+We’re still finalizing details with our colleagues at DPWES - UFMD, but once we have a critical infrastructure in place (i.e. water, deer fencing) we will begin moving our plants and equipment.
+We are currently preparing the sections of the site which will be used for propagation work.
+We anticipate moving plants over the winter.

 How will the Wild Plant Nursery operation change at the new site?